 Where you put your display is just as important as how it looks.
 While checkout counters are a classic spot, they aren't your only option.
 The best POP displays influence buying decisions throughout the entire store.
 Think about the customer’s journey and find logical places to intercept them.
 You can position a display on an endcap to catch aisle traffic, next to complementary products to encourage cross-selling, or in a wide-open space to create a destination.
 Don’t be afraid to test different locations to see what drives the most engagement.
 The right placement ensures your carefully designed display gets the attention it deserves and has the maximum impact on sales.

-Craft a Clear, Compelling Message
+Write a Clear and Compelling Message

 Once you have a shopper’s attention, you have only a few seconds to communicate your message.
 Keep it simple, direct, and focused on the customer.
 Your display’s copy should quickly answer the question, “What’s in it for me?”
 Use a strong, clear headline to state the main benefit, and use bullet points or short phrases to highlight key features.
 Customers need to understand the value of the products quickly.
 A clear call to action, like “Try a Free Sample” or “Limited Edition,” can create a sense of urgency and encourage immediate interaction.
 The entire design and prototyping process should center on making this message impossible to ignore.